AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 The rise of Generative AI offers significant benefits for add-ons and streamlines content creation and workflows.
 However, this technology also brings the risk of users encountering inappropriate or offensive content.
 While Adobe encourages user choice regarding add-ons using Generative AI, transparency is paramount.
 We ensure clear, upfront communication, guarantee appropriate content, and respect intellectual property rights.

-Carefully review our [AI usage guidelines](./guidelines/genai/index.md) to get latest information on Adobe’s requirements and reccomendations to try add-ons that employ Generative AI technology..
+Carefully review our [AI usage guidelines](./guidelines/genai/index.md) to get latest information on Adobe’s requirements and reccomendations to try add-ons that employ Generative AI technology.

 ### Step 10: Enter the monetization details

-With the Monetization details tab, developers can monetize their addons and seamlessly choose from various payment options, including free, one-time payments, recurring subscriptions, microtransactions, and more.
+With the Monetization details tab, developers can monetize their add-ons and seamlessly choose from various payment options, including free, one-time payments, recurring subscriptions, microtransactions, and more.
 Dive deeper into customization with additional details fields, allowing developers to specify their preferred payment terms effortlessly.

 ![](./img/monetization.png)